Corleck Head: Symbolism and function

-The modern consensus is that Irish Celts venerated the head as a symbol of divinity and, according to Ross, "the seat of the soul".
-According to the archaeologist Miranda Aldhouse-Green, the Corleck Head may have been used "to gain knowledge of places or events far away in time and space".
+Folklorist Dáithí Ó hÓgáin suggests that the three faces on the Corleck Head and similar heads represent an all-knowing and all-seeing god, or that they symbolise the unity of the past, present and future.
+According to the archaeologist Miranda Aldhouse-Green, the Corleck Head may have been used as a "seeing stone" to "gain knowledge of places or events far away in time and space".